jatupan1989/boomjum1989/Recipes-(web-site-scoped).md

 Recipes to import in *Rule manager*.
+The following recipe are all web site-scoped.
+For example, the permissions for the "Google Plus" recipe apply only while you are on a web page which URL starts with `https://plus.google.com`.
+On any other web page, the rules won't apply, meaning `plus.google.com` would be blocked, unless you have your own existing rules which whitelist `plus.google.com`.

 ### Google account login